Things to do in JB near the Causeway

 It’s the epitome of chill vibes when the fairy lights are switched on and you’re greeted with a cool night breeze.
 True to its name, you’ll find hookahs here from RM10 (~S$3.18) a pipe.
 Choose your shisha flavour, like strawberry or apple, or try their house blends of Redbull or white grape.

 Hookah District also serves up food and drinks.
 A Family Set (RM75, ~S$23.84) comes with an omelette and fried squid to feed 4.
 Familiar coffee shop drinks like kopi and teh are available here as well, from RM2/cup (~S$0.64).

 Commemorate the hippie experience with dope photo spots at the various graffiti found around the containers.

 Address: Jalan Ismail Sultan, Bandar Johor Bahru, 80000 Johor Bahru, Johor, Malaysia

 6. Komtar JBCC – Affordable clothing stores like F.O.S & Padini

 Image credit: S C

 Post-immigration checkpoint, after a long walk on travelators and escalators, every visitor to JB will see 2 malls – City Square Mall JB and Komtar JBCC.
-While City Square Mall JB houses familiar and international names like Uniqlo, Cotton On, Din Tai Fung, and Baskin-Robbins – just to name a few – we’re taking a left and going into Komtar JBCC instead.
+While Johor Bahru City Square Mall houses familiar and international names like Uniqlo, Cotton On, Din Tai Fung, and Baskin-Robbins – just to name a few – we’re taking a left and going into Komtar JBCC instead.